 S = surface of the polygon = surface of the basin to be excavated

-N/10 S = number of ships per 10 hectares
+N/10 S = number of ships per 10 excavated hectares

 The number of sides of the polygon is set out horizontally and the number of ships in the basin is set out vertically.
 It can be seen that the number of ships does not vary much (around 280) with the number of sides.
 The triangle provides a little less quay length than the other shapes.

-It can be seen also that between 8 and 10 ships per hectare can be hosted (except for the triangle which can host over 12 ships/ha).
+It can be seen that between 8 and 10 ships per excavated hectare can be hosted (except for the triangle which can host over 12 ships/ha).

 It must be noted that a linear basin consisting of only 2 long quays of 1000 m each would also host around 285 ships.
 The surface would be only around 10 hectares (assuming a basin width of 4 ship lengths), leading to 28 ships/ha and to a much smaller volume of excavation.

 A linear or a triangular shape would be optimal if the volume to excavate was to be minimised, but this approach was clearly not chosen.
 The volume to excavate was therefore not the main design parameter and it may be accepted that (like today) excavation in a sandy subsoil was relatively cheap compared to the cost of quay wall building.

 The hexagonal shape is not particularly optimal from a point of view of number of berths or volume of excavation.
 It must therefore have attracted the Roman designers for other reasons:

 - integration into the existing geography and land use,